 It is not surprising to see the entire restaurant packed with people by 6pm especially on weekends.
-We wished we hadn’t spend so much time shopping at Bukit Indah Aeon so we could come earlier to choose the tables inside the restaurant.
-Sitting in the open spaces means flies will be disturbing you during your meal.
+That is why you shouldn’t spend so much time shopping at Bukit Indah Aeon or you will have to queue by the road for your seats.

 1) Egg Gravy Hor-Fun

 Chua Kee’s hor fun is to die for.
 You might say, its not like there isn’t any hor-fun available in Singapore, what’s so special in Chua Kee?

 We always felt that the hor-funs in Malaysia are always one notch better than the ones in Singapore and Chua Kee’s hor-fun raises the bar even higher.

 If there is one thing I hate most about hor-fun in Singapore, it has to be its flavorless hor-fun.
 Most hor-funs in Singapore are white as most chefs in Singapore dont bother stir frying the hor-fun before serving.
 Hence, most of the flavor comes from the gravy instead of the hor-fun.

 Not at Chua Kee.
 The hor-fun was stir fried with the fiery flames in the kitchen, oozing a ‘wok hey’ flavor which is hard to find in the heartlands of Singapore today.
 It was luscious, succulent and extremely smooth.

 The eggy gravy also complemented the hor-fun well and the chef wasn’t stingy on the quantity of ingredients, providing generous serving of pork slices, prawns and fish cakes slices for a RM8 hor-fun.

 The salted egg tofu packed a punch in the flavor department.